Team Members

 Current Members

-• Dr. Jon Nelson, Research Associate III - Dr. Jon Nelson works in the Marine Affairs Coastal Resilience Lab on several ongoing projects.
+• Dr. Jon Nelson, Research Associate IV - Dr. Jon Nelson works in the Marine Affairs Coastal Resilience Lab on several ongoing projects, including serving as Director of the National Science Foundation The Community-Driven Coastal Climate Research and Solutions (3CRS) Hub.
 Jon is originally from a Kansas farming family but has called Rhode Island my home for ten years.
-He completed a BA in Sociology at the University of Kansas and then moved to Providence to enroll at Brown University where he earned his […]
+He completed a BA in Sociology at […]

 • Nicole Lengyel Costa, PhD Candidate - Research: Resilience of the Commercial Fishing Industry in the Port of Galilee, RI, to compounding Climatic and Social Pressures Background: I am a Rhode Island native and completed my Bachelor of Science in Biological Sciences from URI in 2005 and my Master of Science in Oceanography from the URI Graduate School of Oceanography.
 I currently […]